brunoochi/brunoochi.github.io/_pages/portfolio/PJBattle.md

 - 2: ['bf1', 'gameplay', 'don', 'war', 'maps', 'ea', 'buy', 'bad', 'ww2', 'good']
 - 3: ['player', 'bf1', 'played', 'maps', 'time', 'fun', 'good', 'feels', 'campaign', 'multiplayer']

 Now, we need to think about what each topic seem to be talking about.
 For example, topic 0 has words like "bugs" and "ea" in the top - let's assign the label of "Bugs" to it.
 For topic 1, we see "history", "war", "woman" - people seem to be discussing the historical accuracy of Battlefield 5 - label: "History".
 I label Topic 3 as "Other" and topic 3 as "Multiplayer".
-I assign the labels to each review by picking the topic that has the highest probability and get 166 reviews for bugs, 137 for history, 178 for multiplayer and 219 for others.
+The final step is to assign these labels to each individual review by choosing the highest probability topic.
+As a result, I get 166 reviews for bugs, 137 for history, 178 for multiplayer and 219 for others.

-Links:
+**References**
 - Used this link as reference to build the co-occurrence network: Simple Co-occurrence Network
 - Check the ipynb notebook here